 Kansas Horse Council announces equine economic impact survey

-The survey is open to all horse owners in the state through December; Officials hope to learn more about the evolving equine segment of the state's livestock industry.
+Officials hope to gather data on the equine segment of the state's livestock industry.

 The Kansas Horse Council, with support from the Kansas Department of Agriculture, is seeking equine owners across Kansas to participate in an Equine Economic Impact survey to generate data and information regarding this segment of the Kansas livestock industry.